 Regular meditators experience improved focus and concentration, greater creativity, stress reduction, and better sleep.

 Research shows that meditation can actually decrease your biological age by 12 years.
-(61)

 The US Marines use meditation to help troops deal with stressful situations they face on the job.

 Corporate executives at General Mills, Target, Google, Apple, Nike, HBO, Procter & Gamble, and Aetna Insurance use meditation to maximize their brain health and performance.

 Mind-Body Relaxation Techniques